Introducing the SSRB

 The Spreadsheet Standards Review Board (‘SSRB’) was established in 2003 to provide a medium through which a generally-applicable, comprehensive set of Best Practice Spreadsheet Modeling Standards (‘Standards’) could be publicly maintained.

 Since the first set of Standards were released, the SSRB has overseen six major upgrades, with the current version of the Standards being Version 7.1.

 The SSRB is responsible for:

-Updates and amendments to the Standards are announced via the Best Practice Modelling Network - an online network established to serve this purpose by the SSRB's founding contributor Best Practice Modelling.
-The Best Practice Modelling Network is also used to provide spreadsheet modellers with best practice commentary and examples, as well as information about tools which can be used to assist in the implementation of the Standards.
+Updates and amendments to the Standards are announced via the Best Practice Modeling Network - an online network established to serve this purpose by the SSRB's founding contributor Best Practice Modeling.
+The Best Practice Modeling Network is also used to provide spreadsheet modellers with best practice commentary and examples, as well as information about tools which can be used to assist in the implementation of the Standards.